Bamidele1234/Basics_CodeLab_on_Compose/README.md

 - Basic UI elements such as Row and Column

 ## Note
-**This was done in completion of activity 4: Jetpack Compose Basics**
+**This was done on completion of activity 4: Jetpack Compose Basics**